Introduction

 - Web browser access with no client software required

-- Full session recording and real-time playback
+- Full session recording with video playback and command-level search

 - Role-based access control (RBAC) with granular asset-level permissions